Insight: Nuclear deal heightens tension between Iran president and Guards

 For now, backing for the nuclear talks from Supreme Leader Ayatollah Ali Khamenei, the highest power in the country which the Guards, at least in public, must defer to, has kept the hardline elements within their ranks in check.

-There is also a realisation that the dismal state of the economy, largely brought about by sanctions, leaves the country few options.
+There is also a realization that the dismal state of the economy, largely brought about by sanctions, leaves the country few options.

 "Khamenei himself is supporting the talks," said Sazegara.
 "And from another side the Guards don't have much choice given the situation with the economy which has scared everybody."